-Not every song can furnish a whole evening's entertainment.
+Not every song can furnish a whole evening's en-tertainment.
 But "On the Shores of Italy" can.

 Let someone start it on the piano.
-Watch the others and see how quickly they catch the magic of
+Watch the others and see how quickly they catch the magic of its sunny strains and begin singing this really worthwhile love ballad.

 Dancers!
-Here's a Hesitation Waltz that 'tickles the toes."
+Here's a Hesitation Waltz that "tickles the toes."
 As a Dance Lyric, "On the Shores of Italy" has arrived.
 Van & Schenck and other Headliners are winning plaudits with it.